karypun/hof-examples/apps/date-component/README.md

 };
 ```

-Now start your app by running `npm start`.
-Open http://localhost:8080/date-component in a browser then you should see your app using the date-component.
-It should look something like this:
+Now start your app it should look something like this:

 ![Date component field](../../images/date-component-date-of-birth-field.png?raw=true)